-To restore their magnificent colors to corals and fish, or to orientate yourself during night dives or in caves or wrecks, you have to find a way to illuminate your surroundings.
+To restore their magnificent colors to corals and fish, or to orientate yourself during night dives or in caves or wrecks, you must find a way to illuminate your surroundings.
 Whether day or night, a suitable dive light is always helpful.

-There are many models and a wide range of prices available in the market and but every lamp has its own characteristics and may not be suitable for all environments.
+There are many models and a wide range of prices available on the market and, but every lamp has its own characteristics and may not be suitable for all environments.
 You must therefore clearly define your needs before you can choose the most suitable model.

 Define your type of dive

 The first question to ask yourself is: What type of diving will I do with this light?